-Robin’s writing credits include The Factory (Precarious), Such Stuff as Dreams (Anomic), Unplugged and Dumbstruck (Fine Chisel) and a recent commission from the Wells Maltings Trust and The Guildhall School of Music and Drama.
+Robin’s writing credits include The Factory (Precarious), Such Stuff As Dreams, Unplugged and Dumbstruck (Fine Chisel) and recent commissions from the Wells Maltings Trust and The Guildhall School of Music and Drama.

-Her credits as a director include The Jungle Book, Alice in Wonderland, Director – Whale, A Midsummer Night’s Dream, and Road.
+Her credits as a director include The Jungle Book, Alice in Wonderland, Whale, A Midsummer Night’s Dream and Road.

-Mandy trained at the Central School of Speech and Drama and worked as an actress as Miranda Jaquarello in theatre and TV, (Dublin Stage Company, Stratford East, Wolsey Theatre, Ipswich, BBC and Granada TV) as a musician (The Vital Disorders) and puppeteer (Norwich Puppet Theatre).
-She taught and directed youth theatre at Paston College, Norfolk where she ran the Expressive Arts Department for ten years.
+Mandy trained at the Central School of Speech and Drama and worked as an actress in theatre and TV as well as a musician and puppeteer.
+She taught and directed youth theatre at Paston College where she ran the Expressive Arts Department for ten years.
 She toured for over twenty years with Far East Theatre Company to the Edinburgh Festival and around the UK producing original, modern and classic plays for young audiences.